DeepLearnI/demo-project/TUTORIAL.md

 That's it!
 Foundations is now using the full capacity of available compute resources to explore our architecture and parameter space by training a group of models concurrently.
-The jobs will now be deployed and run in the background.
+To run the jobs, the scheduler puts them in a queue.
+It then will automatically spin up GPU machines in the cluster as needed up to the configured limit, and run jobs until the queue is empty.
+When a worker machine is not being used, the scheduler will automatically spin it down after a short timeout window.
+In this way it maximizes available resources while minimizing the amount of time instances are left idle.

-Let's take a look at how they're doing.
+Let's take a look at how the submitted jobs are doing.

 ## Dashboard